boyongjiong/outdoor-hiking/sites/logicflow-docs/docs/tutorial/getting-started.en-US.md

 LogicFlow is divided into:

-- `core` package - TODO
+- `core` package - Core packages

-- `extension` package - plugin package (no need to bring in plugins if you don't use them)
+- `extension` package - Plug-in package (no need to bring in plugins if you don't use them)

-- `engine` package - TODO
+- `engine` package - Execution engines

 ## Installation